awsdocs/aws-secrets-manager-docs/doc_source/vpc-endpoint-overview.md

 Instead of connecting your VPC to an internet, you can connect directly to Secrets Manager through a private endpoint you configure within your VPC\.
 When you use a VPC service endpoint, communication between your VPC and Secrets Manager occurs entirely within the AWS network, and requires no public Internet access\.

 Secrets Manager supports Amazon VPC [interface endpoints](https://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpce-interface.html) provided by [AWS PrivateLink](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Introduction.html#what-is-privatelink)\.
-One or more Each VPC endpoint is represented by one or more [elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.
+Each VPC endpoint is represented by one or more [elastic network interfaces](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html) with private IP addresses in your VPC subnets\.

 The VPC interface endpoint connects your VPC directly to Secrets Manager without a NAT device, VPN connection, or AWS Direct Connect connection\.
 The instances in your VPC don't require public IP addresses to communicate with Secrets Manager\.